Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

             .. group-tab:: None

-:py:meth:`.Lo.load_office` probably illustrates my most significant coding decisions – the use of global static variables inside the Lo class.
+:py:meth:`.Lo.load_office` probably illustrates my most significant coding decisions – the use of global static variables inside the :py:class:`~.lo.Lo` class.
-In particular, the `XComponentContext`, `XDesktop`, and `XMultiComponentFactory` objects created by ``load_office()`` are stored globally for later use.
+In particular, the XComponentContext_, XDesktop_, and XMultiComponentFactory_ objects created by :py:meth:`~.lo.Lo.load_office` are stored globally for later use.
 This approach is chosen since it allows other support functions to be called with simpler arguments because the objects can be accessed without the user having to explicitly pass around references to them.
-The main drawback is that if ``load_office()`` is called more than once all previous Lo class globals are overwritten.
+The main drawback is that if ``load_office()`` is called more than once all previous :py:class:`~.lo.Lo` class globals are overwritten.

 The creation of the XDesktop_ interface object uses :py:meth:`.Lo.create_instance_mcf`: